BeardedNerd3D/Day-Weave/SUPPORT.md

 ## Contact

-Use the support contact listed for Day Weave on the App Store or the support channel provided by the official Day Weave GitHub Pages site.
+Use the support contact listed for Day Weave on the App Store or bu email at 69834164+BeardedNerd3D@users.noreply.github.com.